TOPIC : ERC Proof of Concept Grant

 Specific provisions and funding rates

-ERC standard proposal template (administrative forms and structure of PoC proposal)
+ERC proposal template for POC (administrative forms and structure of technical annex)

 No submission system is open for this topic.